nvim-treesitter/nvim-treesitter/README.md

 - `TSInstallInfo` to know which parsers are available and installed.
 - `TSInstall {language}` to install one or more parsers from a generated `c` file.
 (This requires a `C` compiler in your path.)
 - `TSInstallFromGrammar {language}` to install one or more parsers from the original `grammar.js`.
 (In addition to a `C` compiler, this requires the `tree-sitter-cli` executable in your path; see https://tree-sitter.github.io/tree-sitter/creating-parsers#installation for installation instructions.)
-- `TSUpdate` to update already installed parsers

-`TSInstall <tab>`, `TSInstallFromGrammar <tab>`, and `TSUpdate <tab>` will give you a list of supported languages, or select `all` to install/update them all.
+`TSInstall <tab>` and `TSInstallFromGrammar <tab>` will give you a list of supported languages; you can also use `TSInstall all` to install every parser on the list.

-If your language is not yet included in the supported list, you can add it locally as follows:
+If your language is not yet included in this list, you can add it locally as follows:

 1. Clone the repository or [create a new project](https://tree-sitter.github.io/tree-sitter/creating-parsers#project-setup) in, say, `~/projects/tree-sitter-zimbu`.
 2. Run `tree-sitter generate` in this directory (followed by `tree-sitter test`, for good measure).